Genius

 If desired, Geniuses can easily become good top managers.
 Thanks to their knowledge and experience, they have absolute authority over subordinates.

-Burnout at work is a big problem for people of this type.
+Burnout at work is a significant problem for people of this type.
 Geniuses desperately need to learn to rest, allocate time for work and personal life correctly.